 Trader Joe’s Gingerbread House Kit Hexen Haus with candy and cookie decorations.
 This is something that I’ve been wanting to do for years and just haven’t pulled the trigger on it until this year!
 I think this is another reason that people love Trader Joe’s is that you can find goofy things like Gingerbread House Kits from Germany(!).
 I have no idea if these are authentic.
-I did live in Germany for three years many moons ago when I was in my early 20’s, but I have say I was more interested in girls and drinking as much beer as possible and less worried about gingerbread houses!
+I did live in Germany for three years many moons ago when I was in my early 20s, but I have to say I was more interested in other things than putting a gingerbread house together.

 30 minutes and a cup of tea later, I tackled the decorating part.
 I’m not much of a cake decorator.
-Ask my wife, I’m a cook not a chef.
+Ask my wife, I’m a cook, not a chef.
 I am not very creative when it comes to new food ideas and decorating.
-Clearly a feminine trait for the most part, but I think I can look at the picture on the box and figure out the basics without going crazy.
-So I decided to make it as closely as I could to the picture on the box.

-One thing I will say right up front is that they give you way to many sprinkles to decorate the snow with and not enough M&M and gummi type candies.
-I would have extra decorating stuff on hand.
+One thing I will say right up front is that they give you way too many sprinkles to decorate the snow with and not enough of the M&M and gummi-type candies.
+If I were you putting this together, I would have extra decorating stuff on hand like some M&Ms or Gummis or whatever you want to add.
 The little people are really cool and I can’t figure out how a machine could make those, but those Germans are a crafty lot!

 I am going to rate this Trader Joe’s Gingerbread House Kit 8 Bells!
 Merry Christmas! but it’s a fun little project.
-My only gripe would be that that slabs of gingerbread are a little uneven and hard to put together but with enough icing it should stick.
+My only gripe would be that the slabs of gingerbread are a little uneven and hard to put together but with enough icing, it should stick.